 Subsequently, the SPoS will provide the address of the TPoS to the MN along with K, as described above.
 The exact nature of the information about TPoS provided by the MN is dependent on the radio access technology type (RAT) of the target network and is outside the scope of this document.

-Add following Table to Draft IEEE P802.21.1/D01.

-Table E.24—Data type for security